MPH - Behavioral Health Concentration

 What is Behavioral Health?

-Some use the term "behavioral health" to refer strictly to mental health care or substance abuse counseling.
-At USF we think of behavioral health more broadly.
-The Behavioral Health concentration of the MPH program involves analyzing and understanding how human behavior is influenced by social, physical and mental factors and how human behavior, in turn, impacts physical well-being, empowerment, and engagement in all aspects of care.
+At USF we think of behavioral health broadly.
+We use the term “behavioral health” to refer to connected areas of health within a health education and promotion framework.
+Mental health, physical health, and health behavior are interconnected and require diverse knowledge and skills to promote holistic behavioral health.
+Coursework in the Behavioral Health concentration involves analyzing and understanding how human behavior is influenced by social, physical, and mental factors and how human behavior, in turn, impacts physical well-being, empowerment, and engagement in all aspects of care.

-Located in San Francisco, this two (2) year program affords students with a unique and exceptional skill set to address disparities in the current health care delivery system.
+Located in San Francisco, this two (2) year program affords students with a unique and exceptional skill set to build and deliver behavioral health programs and address disparities in the current health care delivery system.
 The program has a substantive focus on how to develop evidence-based interventions that have a high likelihood of success – using behavior change theory and holistic models and frameworks, and based on community needs and assessment.
-As a student in our program, you will examine the intersection of social, physical and psychological factors that impact health and well-being.
-Through interdisciplinary classes, fieldwork experiences, and a capstone project, you will learn psychosocial interventions as well as tools for planning, managing and evaluating community-based programs and services.
+As a student in our program, you will examine the intersection of social, physical, and psychological factors that impact health and well-being.
+Through interdisciplinary classes, fieldwork experiences, and a capstone project, you will learn about psychosocial and health education and promotion interventions, and gain knowledge and skills for planning, managing and evaluating community-based programs and services.

 The Behavioral Health concentration in the MPH program will prepare future leaders to address behavioral health issues in local and global communities within a public health framework, using evidence-based, theory-informed, integrated and holistic, social justice approaches.
 Students in this concentration also will be prepared and eligible to take the Certified Health Specialist (CHES) exam.